(Page 25 of Lidércfény (2008) for flute, violin & piano.)

 My music comes back again and again to a constellation of images, and desire.
 The beauty of reflected and refracted light.
 The relationships between code and power and time.
 The assertion of power and importance in an everyday type of living.
 The delicacy of flowers and their parts.
 And networks of people and our relationships.
 I believe that there is something utterly human in rendering flashes of these ideas as symbols on the page, designed specifically for experience in some other, potentially unknown, place.

-Trevor Bača (*1975) grew up in Texas.
+American composer Trevor Bača (*1975) grew up in Texas.
 His concerns as a composer include lost and secret texts; broken and dismembered systems; sorcery, divination and magic; and the effects, action and beauty of light.
-Bača's music has been played throughout the US, Europe and Japan with recent performances in Barcelona, Berlin, Boston, Cologne, Curitiba, Huddersfield, Ljubljana, Lyon, Maastricht, New York, San Diego, Thessaloniki, Tokyo, Trieste, Würzburg and elsewhere.
+Bača's music has been played throughout the world with recent performances in Barcelona, Berlin, Boston, Cologne, Curitiba, Darmstadt, Helsinki, Huddersfield, Leuven, Ljubljana, Los Angeles, Lyon, Maastricht, New York, San Diego, San Francisco, Thessaloniki, Tokyo, Trieste, Würzburg and elsewhere.

 (Page two of Myrkr (2015) for bass clarinet.)